benjaminion/upgrading-ethereum-book/README.md

 To cause Git commits to halt when these checks fail, add the following symlink:

 ```
-ln -s bin/util/git-pre-commit-hook.sh .git/hooks/pre-commit
+(cd .git/hooks; ln -s ../../bin/util/git-pre-commit-hook.sh pre-commit)
 ```

-The controlling script for the checks is _bin/build/prebuild.mjs_.
+The controlling script for the checks is _bin/build/prebuild.js_.
 You can enable and disable specific checks there.

 If the $\LaTeX$ linting fails you might need to install the following, or just disable that check.